San Miguel de Allende with Kids ~ A Different Kind of Mexican Vacation

 Want to learn more about visiting San Miguel de Allende with kids?
 Check out my picks for the best restaurants in San Miguel de Allende.

-If you want to learn or brush up on some Spanish before your visit, check out why I recommend Rosetta Stone!
+If you want to learn or brush up on some Spanish before your visit, check out why I recommend Rosetta Stone for families!

 Moon San Miguel de Allende